 - Eat it straight from the jar! :~)

 Note: What you can’t do is substitute coconut butter for coconut oil, or vice versa.

 Recipe to Make Homemade Coconut Butter – Vegan, Gluten-Free, Rich, Delicious, and Vegan AIP Friendly!

 Note that you will need a good food processor for this.
 We love our old Cuisinart, which is a workhorse, however if you are in the market for a food processor, any of these food processors on Amazon will do, just be sure to check the reviews.
 We haven’t tried making this in a blender, but we also don’t advise it, because the shape of a blender container isn’t conducive to what you need to do here (physics will get you every time).

-Shredded or flaked coconut*
+Unsweetened, raw (not toasted) shredded or flaked coconut*

 Coconut oil (optional)